MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

 ##### Define a smoke test

 As a first step, Tailwind realizes there's a need to perform a smoke test to validate that servers identified to migrate will boot in Azure.
 You should perform this smoke test in an isolated VNet for all servers to be migrated.
 Tailwind will follow this recommendation and is especially focused on the smoke test for servers which are legacy, highly customized, or contain hardened operating systems.
-Additionally, Tailwind is also eager to run a smoke test for servers that have been marked as `Conditionally Ready` by their Azure Migrate assessments.
+Additionally, Tailwind is also eager to run a smoke test for servers that have been marked as **Conditionally Ready** by their Azure Migrate assessments.

 Tailwind defines a smoke test to be successful when basic server functionality and properties are validated.
 For example, smoke testing may include:

 - The server boots in Azure.
-- The administrator can sign-in to the server using local credentials.
+- The administrator can sign in to the server using local credentials.
 - TCP/IP settings for DNS, IPv4 and default gateways assignment are updated to the values provided by the Azure VNet via DHCP.
 - OS licensing is activated.